robertdluigi/blazeapp/README.md

-# BlazeBet
+# BlazeGG

-BlazeBet is a cutting-edge social media platform designed specifically for gamers.
+BlazeGG is a cutting-edge social media platform designed specifically for gamers.
 It offers a unique space for players to connect, share experiences, and build their gaming reputation.
 Our platform combines social networking features with gamer-specific tools to create a vibrant community for gaming enthusiasts.

 ## Features